 • Make it the norm for your family that someone else is always present for sensitive exams including visits to the doctor’s office.
 If your child is old enough, like a teen, to request you not be in the room during a medical exam, ensure a nurse or clinic staff member joins as a witness and promotes that safe environment for kids.

 • Figure out your kid’s social media diet.
 It can be hard for parents these days to understand that social media is just a part of our kids’ lives.
-It’s how we communicate, it’s how we know what’s going on, you really have to understand and use it.
+It’s how we communicate, it’s how we know what’s going on, you really must understand and use it.
 If you “get” it, you can have better conversations with your kids about what they do on social and talk about how you can keep your child safe by working together.

 How might I know if a child I care about is being abused?